โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Abdullahi Yusuf International Airport (GLK), formerly known as Galkayo Airport, is a significant aviation facility serving the city of Galkayo and the north-central Mudug region of Somalia.
 Strategically located between the autonomous Puntland and Galmudug states, the airport acts as a vital bridge for regional administration, commerce, and humanitarian aid.
-The facility features two substantial runways, including a 3,000-meter asphalt strip, making it one of the largest and most important airports in the country by both passenger and cargo volume.
+The airport operates two substantial runways, including a 3,000-meter asphalt strip, making it one of the largest and most important airports in the country by both passenger and cargo volume.
 The passenger terminal at Abdullahi Yusuf International is a compact and functional facility designed to manage a high level of regional traffic.
 Inside, travelers find essential services including modern check-in counters and efficient baggage handling areas.
 Recent upgrades have significantly modernized the airport's infrastructure, introducing advanced security screening systems and digital flight information boards.
 Free high-speed Wi-Fi is also available throughout the terminal, providing essential connectivity for business travelers and humanitarian workers operating in central Somalia.
 Scheduled commercial services at GLK are robust, with major regional carriers including Jubba Airways and Daallo Airlines providing frequent direct links to the national capital, Mogadishu (MGQ), and the Puntland administrative capital, Garowe (GGR).
 On the international front, the airport offers direct flights to Nairobi (NBO) in Kenya, further enhancing the region's global connectivity.
 These flights are indispensable for the local community, supporting the movement of government officials, traders, and members of the Somali diaspora visiting the Mudug region.
 Ground transportation from Abdullahi Yusuf International Airport is well-organized, with taxis and local shuttle services readily available outside the arrivals area to transport passengers to the divided but bustling city of Galkayo.
 The city is a major commercial hub and serves as a gateway to the diverse rangelands of central Somalia.
 Visitors are encouraged to coordinate their ground transfers in advance and to stay informed about the local security situation and administrative regulations.
 Despite the region's complex political landscape, Abdullahi Yusuf International Airport remains a cornerstone of Somalia's aerial connectivity and its economic resilience.

 ๐Ÿ”„ Connection Tips